-The Interdisciplinary Program in Biomedical Sciences at the University of Florida College of Medicine is a Ph.D. program in which eight basic science departments cooperate in the recruiting, admission, and training of graduate students, followed by specialized training via six advanced interdepartmental graduate concentrations, which can be thought of as majors, although the degree is actually in Medical Sciences.
+The graduate program in Biomedical Sciences at the University of Florida is supported by eight basic science departments that cooperate in the recruitment, admission and training of predoctoral students.
+Specialized training is available via seven advanced interdepartmental concentrations, which can be thought of as majors, although the degree is a Ph.D. in Medical Sciences.

-The faculty members of Interdisciplinary Program in Biomedical Sciences are affiliated with eight basic science departments, either as primary or joint appointees:
+Faculty members of the graduate program in biomedical sciences are affiliated with eight basic science departments, either as primary or joint appointees:

 - Anatomy & Cell Biology

 - Biochemistry & Molecular Biology